-This program is funded with Interagency Transfers, Statutory Dedications and Federal Funds.
+This program is funded with the Environmental Trust Fund Account, Interagency Transfers, Statutory Dedications and Federal Funds.
+The Environmental Trust Fund Account (formerly Environmental Trust Fund) was reclassified as Fees and Self-generated Revenues in accordance with Act 404 of the 2019 Regular Legislative Session.
+The Environmental Trust Fund Account consists of all fees pursuant to the authority granted in R.S.
+30:2015, and any other provisions of law authorizing the department to assess fees.
+Such fees are used only for the purpose for which they are assessed.
 The Interagency Transfers are from the Coastal Protection and Restoration Authority (CPRA) for the Natural Resource Damage Assessment (NRDA) works of the Oil Spill Program.
-The Statutory Dedications are derived from the Environmental Trust Fund (ETF), Clean Water State Revolving Fund (CWSRF), Oil Spill Contingency Fund, and the Hazardous Waste Site Cleanup Fund.
+The Statutory Dedications are derived from the Clean Water State Revolving Fund (CWSRF), Oil Spill Contingency Fund, and the Hazardous Waste Site Cleanup Fund.
 (Per R.S.
 39:36B.(8), see table below for listing of expenditures out of each Statutory Dedicated Fund).
-The ETF consists of all fees assessed pursuant to the authority granted in R.S.
-30:2015, and any other provisions of law authorizing the department to assess a fee.
-Such fees are used only for the purpose for which they were assessed.
 The CWSRF consists of Federal Funds and state match, which will be used to administer the Clean Water Grants Program and to administer the Clean Water State Revolving Loan Program.
 Hazardous Waste Site Cleanup Fund (R.S.
 30:2205) consists of revenues which are provided from judgments, settlements, civil or criminal penalty assessments, recoveries by suit or settlement and related situations and from the tax generated by the Hazardous Waste Tax.
 Other funding is provided by donations, grants, gifts and legislative appropriation.
 The balance in the fund cannot exceed \$6 million.
 Excess monies are to be paid into the Environmental Trust Fund.
 Interest earnings are credited to the fund.
 The Oil Spill Contingency Fund (RS 30:2459) consists of monies derived from fees, taxes, penalties, and grants which are paid to the office of the oil spill coordinator as cost recoveries from responsible parties.
 (Per R.S.
 39:36B.(8), see table below for listing of expenditures out of each Statutory Dedicated Fund.)
 Federal Funds consist of grants issued by the Environmental Protection Agency (EPA) for contractual and operational costs associated with: Air Pollution Grant; Performance Partnership Grants; Leaking Underground Storage Tank Grant; Superfund and Brownfields Grants; Water Quality Management Grant; and Ambient Air Monitoring Grant.